Landmine kills four U.N. soldiers, wounds 15 in northern Mali

 "The toll is four dead and 15 wounded, including six very seriously," Olivier Salgado told Reuters.
 "This is only a provisional toll because we do not know what will happen with six of the very seriously wounded."

-Salgado said the mission, known as MINUSMA, was investigating the incident but could not immediately say who was responsible for the attack.
+Salgado said the mission, known by its acronym MINUSMA, was investigating the incident but could not immediately say who was responsible for the attack.

-The soldiers were part of a contingent from Chad, the United Nations press office said.
+The soldiers were part of a contingent from Chad, said a U.N. official who asked not to be named.

-"The Secretary-General condemns this incident which is the latest in a series of attacks against U.N. personnel and contractors in the Kidal Region in the past week," the U.N. statement said.

-"These attacks will not alter the determination of the United Nations to support the Malian people in their search for peace," it added.

 U.N. peacekeepers continue to be targeted in sporadic attacks despite a successful French-led intervention last year that drove back Islamists who had taken advantage of a separatist uprising to seize Mali's desert north.